 “No one in my industry does Internet marketing, so why should I?”

 Internet marketing is crucial in every industry.
-And, the above question is one of the most dangerous misconceptions that small business owners have about Internet marketing.
+The above question is one of the most dangerous misconceptions that small business owners have about Internet marketing.

 Yes, industrial equipment companies and manufacturers, this applies to you too.

 By implementing a strategic Internet marketing strategy, any industry can:

 One of the main benefits of online marketing is that it allows your business to be more visible on the channels that your customers use the most, such as Google, Bing, Yahoo, and social media.
 Your buyers are more likely to click on the first options that appear in their search results, so increasing your visibility will in turn increase traffic to your website.
 If your website is set up correctly, then the increase in traffic should translate to more leads.

 If the increase in traffic doesn’t translate to more leads, then you’ll want to review the 7 A/B test to increase landing page conversion rates.

 2. Be found on Google

 Google is the new Yellow Pages.
 If you can't be found in search engines, your business does not exist in the mind of the consumer.